AnyLeoPeace/DURLECA/README.md

 ## Use your own OD dataset
-Please note that we would not provide the real-world Beijing dataset due to privacy and ethical concerns.
-We suggest and welcome other users test DURLECA on other real-world datasets from their own resources.
+Please note that we cannot provide public access to the real-world Beijing dataset due to privacy and ethical concerns.
+However, the dataset may be accessed upon request and the data provider's authorization.
+We also suggest and welcome other users test DURLECA on other real-world datasets from their own resources.

 Please change the dataset path in the utils.py file.